delighttechnology/led-dog-collar/README.md

 ## Modeling and 3D Printing
 ![](./images/model_anim.gif)

-Above you can see the parts of the connector, which were printed using PTEG filament along with a button and cap made of TPU.
+The connector is built from three main parts: a main module containing shelves for PCB and a battery, and two components connecting the tube to the housing.
+Parts were printed using PTEG filament along with a button and cap made of TPU.
 The housing is held in place thanks to two screws, while the tube is attached using rivets.

 ## License